-Hindus all over the world honor Lord Shiv on occasion of Maha Shivratri.
+Hindus all over the world honor Lord Shiva on occasion of Maha Shivratri.
 This India festival holds a special significance for Hindus all over the world.

 People keep fast on this day to please Lord Shiva.
 The fast starts from the morning of Maha Shivratri and ends the next day.